About gastroenteritis

 Your child might refuse food to start with.
 But don’t stop food for more than 24 hours.

 If your child is hungry, you can give them food at the same time as fluid.
 It’s generally best to start with bland foods like plain crackers, bread, rice, potato or jelly.
-They can start eating other foods gradually.
+Your child can start eating other foods gradually.

 It might be best for your child to avoid or eat only small amounts of dairy products for 7-10 days after an episode of gastro.
 Dairy products might make diarrhoea go on longer.

 Don’t treat your child with antidiarrhoea medicines.
-There’s no evidence to show that these medicines work.
+There’s no evidence that these medicines work.
 Your doctor or pharmacist will tell you about the best treatment options for your child.

 Preventing gastro